BTCP-community/bitcoinprivate-prefork-website/README.md

 ## Deploying

 The website is currently hosted with github pages.
-Use `npm run build` from the `dev` directory, this will update the root directory with the latest src changes.
+Use `npm run build`, this will update the docs directory with the latest src changes.

+The docs directory is what github pages hosts from.

 ```
 npm run build